FuzailN/Deploying-Nodejs-Webapp-on-EKS-cluster/README.md

 ### Steps

-Step 1: Clone This repo

-Step 2: Push it to your GitHub account

-Step 3: Go to the Initial_servers directory
+Step 1: Go to the Initial_servers directory

     cd Initial_Servers

-Step 4: Provision and configure our servers
+Step 2: Provision and configure our servers

     terraform apply -auto-approve

-Step 5: access nexus through the nginx URL and port and create docker hosted repo
+Step 3: access nexus through the nginx URL and port and create docker hosted repo

-Step 6: access jenkins and configure a pipeline with the github repo as a source and configure the credentials in the jenkins file
+Step 4: access jenkins and configure a pipeline with the github repo as a source and configure the credentials defined in the jenkins file

-Step 7: run the jenkins pipeline
+Step 5: run the jenkins pipeline